eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 ^^^^^^^^^^^

 FastRTPSGen has been upgraded to generate XXXTypeObject.h and .cxx files, taking XXX as our IDL type.
-These files provides a small Type Factory for the type XXX.
+These files provide a small Type Factory for the type XXX.
-Generally this files are not used directly, as now the type XXX will register itself through its factory to TypeObjectFactory in its constructor, making very easy the use of static types with dynamic types.
+Generally, these files are not used directly, as now the type XXX will register itself through its factory to TypeObjectFactory in its constructor, making very easy the use of static types with dynamic types.